GeostatsGuy/MachineLearningCourse/README.md

 Also, various journal papers will be posted for reference.

+#### Machine Learning Projects

+As part of the course, all students complete a machine learning project.

+The challenge: build a well-documented, educational machine learning workflow.

+Here's the motivation and more details:

+* **produce a comprehensive, concise, well-documented, machine learning workflow in a Jupyter Notebook**.
+Opportunity to apply course learnings and demonstrate a high level of proficiency.
+With permission, I post the workflows online in this GitHub repository and use it to support future classes (with credit).

+* **open-source contributions to GitHub are recognized in many companies.

+The term projects are

 #### This is Going to Be Fun

 I hope you join us in my PGE 383: Subsurface Modeling class.
 We have about 40 graduate students from engineering and geoscience participating here at the University of Texas at Austin.
 The Jackson School of Geosciences offered a new classroom in their building after we outgrew our room in the Petroleum and Geosystems engineering department.
 I appreciate the excellent support from both the Hidebrand Department of Petroleum and Geosystems Engineering and the Jackson School of Geosciences.